StoneCypher/jssm/README.md

 # jssm
 JSSM is a Javascript state machine implementing [Finite State Language](https://fsl.tools/), with a terse DSL and a simple API.
 100% test coverage; typed with Flowtype.
 MIT licensed.

+The NPM package includes pure `es6`, a `cjs es5` bundle, and `.d.ts` typings.
+The repository includes the original typescript, the bundle, the es6, documentation, tests, tutorials, and so on.

 [Try it live!](https://stonecypher.github.io/jssm-viz-demo/graph_explorer.html)